How to design API services and integrations for reliable, scalable architecture in IT projects

 4. Issue keys with minimal privileges and a limited lifetime.

-5. One token per service.
+5. One token, one service.
 Encryption.

 6. Do not pass keys in the URL; use headers or the request body.